Bottled water is convenient, refreshing, and seemingly infinite. But have you ever wondered if bottled water goes bad or expires?

 There are ample reasons why someone might want to understand bottled water's longevity and shelf life better.

 For example, someone might keep bottled water as long-term storage in the event of an environmental crisis, such as a hurricane.
 In addition, some people may buy a lot of bottled water as part of their daily wellness routine and become curious regarding expiration dates and how long they can store it.
+In addition, some people may buy a lot of bottled water as part of their daily wellness routine and become curious regarding expiration dates and how long they can store it.
+In this way, understanding bottled water shelf life is more than a curiosity, it’s essential.

 So, Does Bottled Water Go Bad or Expire?

 Let's dive into some basic concepts to begin.
 It's important to understand that water itself doesn't go bad.
 Water is a simple molecule composed of two hydrogen atoms and one oxygen atom, and it doesn't have an expiration date.
 However, the water's storage container can impact its taste, quality, and safety over time.
 While the FDA doesn't stipulate a need for manufacturer expiration dates on bottled water, this doesn't mean that elements such as heat won't compromise the water.
 Beyond heat, overexposure to sunlight can equally contribute to bottled water degradation.
+In other words, heat can contribute to your bottled water going bad.
+So, while bottled water doesn’t expire, per se, we understand it has limitations when we improperly store our bottled water.

 Bottled water, such as Eternal Water, typically has a best-by date printed on the label, but this doesn't necessarily mean that the water will go bad on that date.
 Instead, it's a suggestion from the manufacturer to consume the water by that date to ensure the best taste and quality.